 There is also a syndication feed (API) which enables content to be syndicated across a group of terminology servers.
 This allows you to share your own terminologies with others.

-Using the NHS Digital Terminology Server
+Content included in the Terminology Server

 Potential users who will benefit from using the NHS Digital terminology server include:

-- providers of health and care services
+providers of health and care services

-- commissioners of health and care services
+commissioners of health and care services

-- population health managers
+population health managers

-- suppliers in the health and care market
+suppliers in the health and care market

-- researchers and analysts
+researchers and analysts